 Specifically:

-- Students must be on time and prepared for class. - Cell phones and personal electronic devices of any sort are prohibited from use in the classroom, studio, or laboratory. - Appropriate language and behavior is expected at all times while on College property. - Respect must be shown for all viewpoints, even those with which one does not agree. - Assignments should be completed in a professional manner and submitted on time.
+- Students must be on time and prepared for class. - or laboratory. - Appropriate language and behavior is expected at all times while on College property. - Respect must be shown for all viewpoints, even those with which one does not agree.